Learn how humanity had been interested in Antarctica since the Ancient Greeks and the reasons that have kept curiosity alive here for centuries.

 The Second Expedition

-Scott’s primary purpose for his second expedition, the Terra Nova Expedition, was to “reach the South Pole, and to secure for the British Empire the honour of this achievement.”
+Scott’s primary purpose for his second expedition, the Terra Nova Expedition, was to “reach the South Pole, and to secure for the British Empire the honor of this achievement.”
 (From the book, ‘Scott of the Antarctic: A Life of Courage, and Tragedy in the Extreme South’ by David Crane, 2005.)

 Although the battle with Shackleton had somewhat been quashed, a new competition to be the first to the South Pole would ensue between Scott and Norwegian explorer, Roald Amundsen.
 Amundsen had already departed for Antarctica and was planning on being the first to the South Pole as well.
 Little did Scott know, Amundsen would beat him to the Pole – by five whole weeks.